Variants of Concern (VOC)

 National SARS-CoV-2 Viral Surveillance

-Helix and Illumina, with support from the CDC, are collaborating to augment national surveillance infrastructure in the US to track the emergence and prevalence of novel variants of SARS-CoV-2.
+Helix, with support from the CDC, is collaborating to augment national surveillance infrastructure in the US to track the emergence and prevalence of novel variants of SARS-CoV-2.
 Sequences are deposited regularly to GISAID and Genbank by the CDC.
-All B.1.1.7 variants are also reported to relevant public health departments for contact tracing efforts.
+All variants are also reported to relevant public health departments for contact tracing efforts.

 Helix's COVID-19 Research and Testing Efforts